Fighting the Darkness: When Hope Feels Like a Fight

 Nobody likes this part.
 That is exactly why it wins.

 This is the part of you that wants relief more than integrity.
-It wants to win the moment.
-It wants to punish someone for making you feel small.
-It wants to feel powerful, even if you hate yourself afterward.
+It wants to win the moment, punish someone for making you feel small, and feel powerful — even if you hate yourself afterward.

 You do not beat this darkness by pretending you do not have it.
-Fighting the darkness here means containment.
+The work here means containment.
 Rules.
 Boundaries that show up before your mouth does.

 - I do not make big decisions when my nervous system is on fire.